marcomamprin/Stock-simulation/README.md

-# Stock-simulation

-Stock Price Simulation 📈
+# Stock Price Simulation 📈

-This project simulates stock price movements using a Geometric Brownian Motion (GBM) model.
-The simulation runs entirely in the web browser and allows users to tweak parameters like expected return, volatility, and risk-free rate.
+This project simulates stock price movements using the **Geometric Brownian Motion (GBM)** model, commonly used in financial markets to model the evolution of asset prices over time.
+The simulation runs entirely in your web browser, allowing users to adjust various financial parameters such as expected return, volatility, and the risk-free rate.

-Features
+### Key Features

-1. Real-time stock price simulations ✅
-2. Adjustable parameters (return, volatility, risk, etc.) ✅
-3. Interactive Plotly charts ✅
-4. Dark mode support 🌙 ✅
-5. Works on GitHub Pages (no server needed!) ✅
+- **Real-time stock price simulation**: Generate stock price paths based on the GBM model.
+- **Adjustable parameters**: Customize variables like expected return, volatility, and risk-free rate to model different market conditions.
+- **Interactive charts**: Visualize stock price movements with interactive, real-time Plotly charts.
+- **Dark mode support**: Switch to a dark theme for a more comfortable viewing experience 🌙.
+- **No server required**: Hosted entirely on GitHub Pages for easy access and deployment.

-Live Demo
+### Live Demo

 🔗 [Try it here](https://www.marcomamprin.com/Stock-simulation/)

-How It Works
+### How It Works

-1. Adjust the parameters (number of stocks, initial price, volatility, etc.).
+1. **Adjust Parameters**: Set the number of stock paths, initial stock price, volatility, expected return, and other relevant variables.
-2. Click “Run Simulation” to generate stock price paths.
+2. **Run Simulation**: Click the "Run Simulation" button to generate and visualize simulated stock price paths.
-3. View the results as an interactive graph.
+3. **Analyze Results**: View the results in an interactive graph that allows for easy exploration of different market scenarios.

-Technologies Used
+### Technologies Used

-- JavaScript (Vanilla) for logic
+- **JavaScript (Vanilla)**: Logic and simulation implementation.
-- Plotly.js for interactive graphs
+- **Plotly.js**: Interactive graphing for stock price visualizations.
-- HTML + CSS for UI styling
+- **HTML + CSS**: User interface styling and design.
-- GitHub Pages for hosting
+- **GitHub Pages**: Hosting and deployment with no need for a server.